nuxeo-sandbox/nuxeo-labs-studio/trk-metrics/README.md

 Module for generating data to be used in a Kibana dashboard, and displayed in the "Analytics" are of Web UI.

+This module supports a "story" that the duration of content with completion dates decreases over time, because Nuxeo makes things more efficient.
+It uses a logrithmic function, with some jiggle, to create this trend.

+Note that thile the data is contrived, the metics and analytics *are* data-driven.
+In other words, if the application was filled with "real" data, the analtyics would still work, we just happen to be filling it with artificial data.

 # Configuration

 * Create a Vocabulary for metrics units